-- No texting during lectures or class discussions. - No listening to iPods - No engaging in side conversations while the instructor or other students are speaking. - Punctuality
+- No texting during lectures or class discussions - No listening to iPods - No engaging in side conversations while the instructor or other students are speaking - No arriving late, or the fine art of punctuality.

 Email Etiquette

 You are welcome to email me about course-related matters.
 To ensure that I read your messages,